andriiloginov/notes/content/Resources.md

 - [px to rem Converter](https://nekocalc.com/px-to-rem-converter) — handy tool for converting px to rem.
 - [Atypography Manual](https://www.atypography.com/manual) — Atypography is an art movement that graphically represents traditional writing systems in an unconventional way, creating an authentic design that remains readable while concealing text signs at first glance.
+- [Font Scale Generator](https://fontscale.joelfisher.me/) — A tool for generating modular scales for typography.

 # Colors & Textures
 There are loads of cool tools for designers on the web, and we all have our go-to tools for working with color and textures.
 Here are my favs.